 2) Dark wood furniture

 Dark wood dining sets, TV units, and bedroom furniture were everywhere in the early 2000s.
 They helped rooms feel formal and substantial, especially when paired with warm wall colours.
-While the oversized look has faded, darker wood tones still have a place in interiors when balanced with lighter finishes.
+Although the oversized look has faded, dark wood tones remain relevant today when balanced with lighter finishes for a modern touch.

 3) Beige-on-beige rooms

 Layered beige was a major part of the period’s palette.
-Walls, carpets, sofas, and curtains often stayed within the same warm neutral range to create a calm and coordinated look.
+Walls, carpets, sofas, and curtains often stayed within the same warm neutral range, creating a calm, coordinated look.
 The idea still works, but now it is usually handled with more texture and contrast.

 4) Red and terracotta wall colours